BARC Animal Shelter & Adoptions

 •PurrFurred Pets (animals that have been at the shelter 20 days or longer) - $20 for cats/dogs

-•Veterans’ Companion Program – Half off the full adoption fee for all cats/dogs for Active Military & Veterans with proof of service
+•Veterans’ Companion Program – Half off the full adoption fee for all dogs/$20 for all cats for Active Military & Veterans with proof of service

 •Seniors for Seniors – Animals 2+ years old are FREE to qualified adopters over 60 years old (City of Houston residents must pay $5 for city license)

 With your new pet you will also receive:

 Enrollment in AKC Canine Good Citizen Obedience School